-Other methods to address these differences between trials exist, which can involve including these variables as factors in a multilevel meta-analysesmultilevel meta-analysis, or covariates in a regression meta-analysis.
+Other methods to address these differences between trials exist, which can involve including these variables as factors in a multilevel meta-analysis, or covariates in a regression meta-analysis.
 Indeed, previous research has indicated that ketamine affects males and females different, as well as there being an age effect and even an interaction between age and sex (Derntl et al, 2019).
 These variables are therefore interesting candidates as regression parameters.

 Methods

-Methods 1: Search strategy and criteria for selection
+Search strategy and criteria for selection

-To begin the analysis, academic articles were searched for online via the KU Leuven university database (Limo) as well as Google Scholar.
+To begin the analysis, academic articles were searched online via the KU Leuven university database (Limo) as well as Google Scholar.
 Generic keywords were used to find all articles resembling clinical trials on ketamine, giving a list of 20 articles.

-These articles were reviewed, and a sample kept to bebeing used in the meta-analysis according to a selection criteriacriterion.
-The selection criteria waswere defined such that those studies included in the analysis would form a coherent and comparable group; each asking a relatively similar question of the data, anddata and using relatively similar tools to do so.
-The selection criteria were as follows;follows.
+These articles were reviewed, and a sample kept being used in the meta-analysis according to a selection criterion.
+The selection criteria were defined such that those studies included in the analysis would form a coherent and comparable group; each asking a relatively similar question of the data and using relatively similar tools to do so.
+The selection criteria were as follows.

 Study is a randomised, placebo-controlled clinical trial